 A marijuana cultivation crime could be prosecuted as a simple possession case, but there can be instances in which larger amounts lead to intent to sell or delivery charges or even drug trafficking in some larger cases.
 Some marijuana cultivation offenses occur in so-called grow houses, which are homes dedicated to growing marijuana, but people can still face criminal charges for offenses occurring in other private homes or businesses.

-Marijuana Cultivation Defense Lawyer in Denton, Little Elm, Lewisville, and Flower Mound, TX
+Marijuana Cultivation Defense Lawyer in Denton, Frisco, Lewisville, and Flower Mound, TX

 Were you arrested for an alleged marijuana cultivation offense in Grapevine, Westlake, Flower Mound, or another community in Denton County, Texas?
 You cannot afford to delay in seeking legal representation as you will want to make sure you have a criminal defense attorney investigating your case as soon as possible.